Please note that you will need to be logged in to view the content featured below

 A dance exists only in the mind of the choreographer and as a rehearsal exercise until it is performed.
 However, bringing a dance performance to fruition requires long-range planning and a number of intermediary steps.
 Planning a dance performance can be a daunting task, but it is possible to minimize the challenge by arranging the production process into a series of smaller, more digestible tasks.
 From rehearsals and lighting, to props and sets, this chapter is your guide to staging informal concerts and lecture-demonstrations.

-All images on Featured Content and Home pages courtesy of Getty Images.
+All images on Featured Content and Home pages courtesy of Getty Images and Pixabay.